BestTimesToVisit.com Logo

 Bicycle Rental

-Bruges is very bike-friendly, with dedicated lanes in many areas.
-Renting a bike allows you to cover more ground than walking and explore the outskirts or nearby countryside.
+Bruges is very bike-friendly, with dedicated lanes and a flat terrain.
+Renting a bike allows you to explore beyond the immediate city center and discover quieter neighborhoods.

 Cost:Around €10-€12 per person for a 30-minute tour.